 Transmembrane proteins are probably the most complex and challenging antigens to target with monoclonal antibodies.
 Indeed, despite their strong presence in the animal kingdom and their implications in many cellular mechanisms, they remain very difficult to access due to intrinsic properties.

 Membrane receptors present the following challenges:

 In parallel, SYnAbs has developed proprietary technologies to specifically modify residues on peptide sequences involved in ligand interaction.
-Success on this particular approach have been proven for the generation of mouse therapeutic anti-GPCR.
+Success on this particular approach have been proven for the generation of several therapeutic monoclonals to GPCR.